 Summary from the simulation

 The product method had very poor calibration in the presence of residual correlation and had the worst average calibration of all the analysis methods across all scenarios.
 We therefore do not recommend using this approach in practice.
-The msm and dual-outcome methods were the most robust to model miss-specification as they were the only methods to have similar levels of performance across all the DGMs.
+The msm and dual-outcome methods were the most robust to model misspecification as they were the only methods to have similar levels of performance across all the DGMs.
 This is likely because they do not make parametric assumptions on the distribution of the residual correlation, unlike all the other methods.
 For larger sample sizes they were also the best calibrated methods, meaning if the sample size is sufficient, these would be the most appropriate methods to use in practice.
 On the contrary, these methods were the most prone to miscalibration issues at small sample sizes.
 They also had the highest levels of variability in calibration across simulation iterations (although the differences between each method became negligible at bigger sample sizes).
 As the marginal incidence of each outcome increased the performance of all the methods became more similar (although the product method and Gumbel copula still had the worst calibration across all the scenarios).
-The dual-outcome and msm approaches performed well even at small sample sizes in this context, the high marginal incidences overcoming their power limitations.
+The dual-outcome and msm approaches performed well even at small sample sizes in this context, the higher marginal incidences overcoming their power limitations.

 Summary from the clinical example

 Considering the very poor calibration of Frank copula at the higher range of predicted risk, dual-outcome and msm had the best calibration.
-Discrimination of dual-outcome was the best.
-From a computational perspective the dual-outcome and product method models were fit quickly, whereas the copula models took a couple of hours, the frailty models both took approximately a week to run, with each MCMC being run in parallel.
+Alike to the simulation, the discrimination of all methods was the same.
+From a computational perspective (which is only an issue due to the large sample size of 100,00 used in this clinical example) the dual-outcome and product method models were fit quickly, whereas the copula models took a couple of hours, the frailty models both took approximately a week to run, with each MCMC being run in parallel.
 It is possible this runtime could be reduced by better choice of priors and starting values.
 The msm model also took over a week to run, largely driven by the time it takes to generate predicted risks for each individual in the validation cohort.
-With computational resources in mind, the dual-outcome and product methods could be easily extended to model more predictor parameters and a higher number of individuals, which is not the case for the other methods.
-Given the performance of the dual-outcome method, the relative simplicity the dual-outcome method, and the option to easily extend dual-outcome method to more predictors and larger datasets, we propose implementing the dual-outcome method.
+The dual-outcome and product methods could therefore be easily extended to model more predictor parameters and a higher number of individuals, which is not the case for the other methods.

 Overall discussion

-Aim 1, to measure the extent of the miscalibration in joint risk estimation using univariate models, when there is residual correlation in the outcomes: If predicting the co-occurrence of multiple time-to-event outcomes is of interest, then multivariate techniques are essential to obtain a well calibrated estimate of risk in the presence of residual confounding.
+Aim 1, to measure the extent of the miscalibration in predicting the risk of both-of-two survival outcomes using the product method, when there is residual correlation in the outcomes: If predicting the co-occurrence of multiple time-to-event outcomes is of interest, then a technique will models the residual correlation is essential to obtain a well calibrated estimate of risk in the presence of residual confounding.
 This was highlighted by the poor calibration of the product method throughout the simulation in this study.
-Furthermore, the product method was found to be miscalibrated in a real clinical setting predicting the joint risk of CVD and T2D.
+Furthermore, the product method was found to be miscalibrated in a real clinical setting predicting the risk of both of CVD and T2D.
 This is an important finding because the product method is only biased if the conditional independence assumption does not hold.
 One may therefore argue that when adjusting for major risk factors with established biological mechanisms, that the bias of the product method may be negligible.
-However, we found that when adjusting for 8 major cardiovascular risk factors, which are common risk factors for T2D too, there was still a significant level of miscalibration and under prediction of joint risk.
+However, we found that when adjusting for 8 major cardiovascular risk factors, which are common risk factors for T2D too, there was still a significant level of miscalibration and under prediction of the risk.